Addison Rae Stuns In White Bikini While Lounging Poolside

 She switched up the serious expression she had in her first photo in the series by puckering her lips in the second photo and showing off her infamous pout face in the third.
 Her followers could not get enough of the photo and it reached over 4 million likes.
 She boasts an incredible 14.7 million followers on the platform overall.

-Fans flocked to the comment section in thousands to compliment her on her appearance and express their admiration of her.
+Fans flocked to the comments section in thousands to compliment her on her appearance and express their admiration of her.

 “Addison YOU are absolutely stunning!” one person gushed.